Ledger-Donjon/zorya/README.md

 Zorya implements a concolic execution methodology to find vulnerabilities in application binaries.
 It uses Ghidra's Pcode to handle most of languages, including Go lang.

 ## Install
+Make sure to have Rust, Golang and Python properly installed.

 You need to clone the ```shared``` repo (so that zorya properly dumps the ```[vvar]``` memory section during initialization).
 Then you can clone the full ```zorya``` repo:
 ```
 git clone https://github.com/fishilico/shared/blob/master/linux/special-pages/dump_kernel_pages.py